Electronic Privacy Information Center: EPIC Surveillance Oversight project

-EPIC's Domestic Surveillance Project focuses public attention on merging technologies used to conduct domestic surveillance.
+EPIC's Project on Surveillance Oversight focuses public attention on merging technologies used to conduct domestic surveillance.
 As federal Judge Chutkan explained in a case brought by EPIC, "There can be little dispute that the general public has a genuine, tangible interest in a system designed to store and manipulate significant quantities of its own biometric data, particularly given the great numbers of people from whom such data will be gathered."

-EPIC's Surveillance Oversight Project looks also at drone surveillance, social media monitoring, police body-worn cameras, passenger profiling, vehicle tracking and cyber-surveillance.
+EPIC's Project on Surveillance Oversight looks also at drone surveillance, social media monitoring, police body-worn cameras, passenger profiling, vehicle tracking and cyber-surveillance.
 The Project pursues several activities to inform the public and to advocate for better privacy protections.
 EPIC uses FOIA to obtain documents about government surveillance programs.
 EPIC also files comments with federal agencies, leads coalition advocacy efforts, and testifies before state and federal legislatures for better privacy protections.
 EPIC has filed numerous amicus briefs in important court cases that address surveillance issues.